-In the following sections, the soil production, chemical weathering, and physical erosion rates calculated for the Chilean study areas are discussed and compared to the global compilation.
+In the following sections, the SPRs, chemical weathering and physical erosion rates calculated for the Chilean study areas are discussed and compared to the global compilation.
 Whereas section 5.1 addresses SPRs, section 5.2 discusses findings and problems observed with chemical weathering and physical erosion rates.

-5.1 Soil production rates
+250 5.1 Soil production rates